wrab2/disavebank/readme.md

 	  ...
   },
 ]
-app.$forceUpdate()
+showSaves()
 ```
 Available groups are `'pre-infinity', 'infinity', 'elementary', 'multiverse', 'endgame'`.
-Group only affects color of the text.
+Group only affects color of the text.\
+Only add useful saves.
+Having one save at each major milestone is enough.